hemachaitanya/interview-related-/selfintro.md

 * I starting (previous) days i worked on linux commands to change the permissions for files , users and groups . to set the environment paths to programming languages for application dependent packages and check the cpu and memory utlization .

-* ater that i assigned to the CI/CD project . in these project we used some pluggings for configuration and package installations.
+* after that i assigned to the CI/CD project . in these project we used some pluggings for configuration and package installations.

 * Incase any build issues during the build time i will check the jenkins logs based on issue i will informed to respected teams (developes issues or QA platform ) we will debug the issues .
+*

 * comming to my project is